cvxgrp/pymde/README.md

 Embedding_ (MDE).
 With MDE, it is easy to recreate well-known embeddings and to create new ones, tailored to your particular application.

 **Fast on CPU, faster on GPU.** PyMDE is competitive in runtime with more specialized embedding methods.
 With a GPU, embedding computation can be even faster.

-**Fast preprocessing, implemented in Rust.** PyMDE preprocesses original data matrices using fast routines implemented in Rust:
+**Fast preprocessing in Rust.** PyMDE preprocesses original data matrices using fast routines implemented in Rust:

+* an approximate k-nearest neighbor algorithm implementing nndescent, with Rayon for parallelism and SIMD kernels; in simple benchmarks this is competitive with pynndescent, but without the overhead of Numba's JIT;
-* an exact k-nearest neighbor algorithm accelerated with Rayon and BLAS, which in simple benchmarks is faster than `faiss` and `pynndescent`;
+* an exact k-nearest neighbor algorithm accelerated with Rayon and BLAS; on modern machines with multiple cores, this implementation is faster than `faiss` and competitive with popular approximate k-nearest neighbor algorithms;
 * a breadth-first search for computing all-pairs shortest paths.

 ## Overview